ShanmukhaManoj11/CarND_Term1/P2_GermanTrafficSignsClassifier/writeup.md

 Following are the resized test images with their original labels,

 ![alt text][resized_test_data]

+**Comments on the new test images:**

+The images with the speed limit 30 kmph sign and stop sign from the new test set, contains more than 50% background information in them.
+If we closely observe the training data set on which the network has been trained, the background details in them are less than 20%.
+So probably aforementioned test images might be difficult to classify - by which I mean that the network might miss classify these images.

 #### Perfromance of lenet architecture on the new test images